 “Intermodal railyard” means a facility owned or operated by a Class I Railroad that receives both drayage trucks and locomotives.

+"Internal combustion engine” means a powertrain powered by gasoline, diesel, natural gas, propane, or other fuel where the sole source of power is from the combustion of the on-board fuel to provide motive power.

-"International registration plan (IRP)" means a registration reciprocity agreement among states of the United States and provinces of Canada providing for payment of license fees on the basis of total distance operated in all jurisdictions.
+“International registration plan" means a registration reciprocity agreement among states of the United States and provinces of Canada providing for payment of license fees on the basis of total distance operated in all jurisdictions.

 “Legacy drayage truck” means a non-zero-emission drayage truck with a 2010 or newer engine model year that was registered in the CARB Online System on or before January 1, 2024.